Long-Time Behaviors of Stochastic Linear-Quadratic Optimal Control Problems: Introduction

 \section{Introduction}

 One interesting feature of (deterministic) optimal control problem in large time duration is that under certain conditions, optimal pair will be close to that of some (static) optimization problem in some sense.
-This is called the {\it turnpike property} of the problem, suggested by the high way system in the USA.
-Ramsey \cite{Ramsey 1928} was the first who realized such a fact when he was studying economic growth problems in an infinite time horizon in 1928.
+This is called the {\it turnpike property} of the optimal control problem, suggested by the highway system in the USA.
+Ramsey \cite{Ramsey 1928} was the first who realized such a fact when he was studying economic growth problems in an infinite horizon in 1928.
 In 1945, von Neumann \cite{Neumann 1945} further developed the relevant theory.
 The name {\it turnpike property} was coined by Dorfman--Samuelson--Solow in 1958 (see \cite{Dorfman-Samuelson-Solow 1958}).
 Since then, the turnpike phenomenon has gained significant attention for finite and infinite dimensional problems in the context of deterministic discrete-time and continuous-time systems, see relevant papers \cite{McKenzie 1976, Zaslavski 2011, Porretta-Zuazua 2013, Trelat-Zuazua 2015, Porretta-Zuazua 2016, Lou-Wang 2019, Breiten-Pfeiffer 2020, Esteve-Kouhkouh-Pighin-Zuazua 2020}, and books \cite{Carlson-Haurie-Leizariwitz 1991, Zaslavski 2005, Zaslavski 2019} for nice updated surveys.
 The recent paper \cite{Sun-Wang-Yong 2022} by Sun--Wang--Yong in 2022 was the first that addresses the turnpike property for stochastic linear-quadratic (LQ) optimal control problems.
-Moreover, in \cite{Sun-Yong 2024}, Sun--Yong further established the exponential, integral, and mean-square turnpike properties for optimal pairs of mean-field linear stochastic differential equations, under the stabilizability condition for the homogeneous state equation.
+Moreover, in \cite{Sun-Yong 2024}, Sun--Yong further established the exponential, integral, and mean-square turnpike properties for optimal pairs of linear quadratic mean-field stochastic control problems, under the stabilizability condition for the homogeneous state equation.

 \ms